How long have you been in business?

 Do you meet clients and their pets at their home before providing service?

 Yes.
 By meeting clients at their home, we can personally discuss our services and answer any questions the client may have.
 This helps to establish that our services are suitable for their needs and that they are comfortable with us.
 In addition, when we meet and spend time with the dogs for the first time in their own territory, we can start to build a relationship and gain their trust.
-By gaining their trust, they will feel comfortable and safe when we pick them up for their walk, or to sit or board.
+By gaining their trust, they will feel comfortable and safe when we pick them up for their walk.

 Will my dog receive individualized attention?